DataDog/documentation/content/integrations/kubernetes.md

 #### Host Installation

-Install the `dd-check-kubernetes_state` package manually or with your favorite configuration manager.
+Install the `dd-check-kubernetes_state` package manually or with your favorite configuration manager (On CentOS/AWS, [Find your rpm package here](https://yum.datadoghq.com/rpm/x86_64/), and information on installation on [this page](/agent/faq/how-do-i-install-the-agent-on-a-server-with-limited-internet-connectivity).
 Then edit the `kubernetes_state.yaml` file to point to your server and port and set the masters to monitor.
 See the [example kubernetes_state.yaml](https://github.com/DataDog/integrations-core/blob/master/kubernetes_state/conf.yaml.example) for all available configuration options.

 ### Validation
 #### Container validation